surajgupta3072/surajgupta3072/README.md

 I am a second year undergrad at IIT Kharagpur.
 I am a hybrid full stack developer.
 I love working on projects, trying my best to implement as innovative ideas as possible.
 In this path, I try to learn the most out of the problems that arise.
 I believe in the quote, *"A developer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away"*

 - 🔭 I keep learning new things and often read books.
-- 💬 Talk with me about technology, finance and entrepreneurship.
+- 💬 Talk with me about technology, space and economics.
 - 🌱 Trying to [live asynchronously](https://www.freecodecamp.org/news/live-asynchronously-c8e7172fe7ea/).
 - ⚡ Looking forward for interesting collaborations.